 - Recent graduates landed fellowships at organizations including BJC HealthCare, Cleveland Clinic, Mercy Health System and St. Luke’s Health System.

 - HMI is a member of the National Council on Administrative Fellowships (NCAF), a collaboration working to improve the application process and fellowship experience.

 - The department is housed within the medical school and located on a health sciences campus with an academic health center.

-- HMI offers the fourth-largest accredited MHA program in the U.S. (Modern Healthcare, 2016).
+- HMI offers the ninth-largest accredited MHA program in the U.S. (Modern Healthcare, 2018).